logicly-au/docs.iar-dst.online/level-of-care/level-of-care-1.rst

 Care environment
 ------------------

 Services are easily accessible and available online, via telephone or in the community.
-Services may also be available in integrated settings (for example- within schools, workplaces and general practice).
+Services may also be available in integrated settings (e.g., within schools, workplaces and general practice).

 Core clinical services
 -----------------------